Linuxfabrik/monitoring-plugins/README.rst

 .. image:: linuxfabrik-monitoring-check-plugins.png

-... and if you zoom in, for example in *CPU Usage*:
+If you zoom in, for example in *CPU Usage*:

 .. image:: linuxfabrik-monitoring-check-plugins-cpu-usage.png